fablabbcn/smartcitizen-data/README.md

 ## Compatibility

 Works with `Python 3.7`.
 It can be used with [JupyterLab](https://github.com/jupyterlab/jupyterlab) for data analysis, but it is not mandatory.
-The notebooks in the `notebooks` folder are meant as examples and interfaces to the `python` code in the `src` folder.
+There are plenty of examples in the `examples` folder.
+These are meant to show how to interface with the `python` code in the `src` folder.

 ## Installation